data2health/data-harmonization/README.md

 Please tag any engagment related issues with "engagement".

 ## Working documents
-Documentation for the various data harmonization task teams can be found at: https://drive.google.com/drive/folders/14cMMsDExi7KsmkX49d8_zX7ojeCuW7_P?usp=sharing and project specific work may be in this GitHub using the wiki or .md files.
+Documentation for the various data harmonization task teams can be found at [this Google drive folder](https://drive.google.com/drive/folders/14cMMsDExi7KsmkX49d8_zX7ojeCuW7_P?usp=sharing) and project specific work may be in this GitHub using the wiki or .md files.

-[The project Google drive folder](https://drive.google.com/drive/u/0/folders/1vLp-H32KTNobiZF2cK82At90S6dVJNUf) is accessible to onboarded participants.